amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.2.rst

 Notes:

-[U] If only `"File Name Base`" is specified, an initial and a final visualization dump are written.
+[SU] If only `"File Name Base`" is specified, an initial and a final visualization dump are written.